Tangible steps for transitioning to a solarpunk civilisation.

 Here’s a list of different types of layered cover to grow plants in cold temperatures.
 Stacking more layers will allow you to grow/store (depending on latitude) cold hardy plants down to any temperature:

-Efficient greenhouses come in a few types: geodesic dome greenhouses, walipinis, house-attached greenhouses (also sunroom/conservatory) and Chinese-style passive solar greenhouses.
+Efficient greenhouses come in a few types: geodesic dome greenhouses, walipinis, house-attached greenhouses (also sunroom, related is conservatory) and Chinese-style passive solar greenhouses.

 The geodesic dome greenhouse is an exception.
 It compensates by being the most aesthetically pleasing and structurally durable.
 The dome shape encloses the most space with the least material and is the most wind-resistant.
 The odd shape also lets it fit where elongated boxes will not.